 The sparkly vampires were already infamous (at least among Fan Haters) before the movie, but the movie definitely compounded it.

 And of course, Jacob imprinting on Edward and Bella's newborn daughter, leading to many accusations that he "wants to fuck a baby" despite that not being quite what really happens (he waits until she's a physical adult before making a move).
-Though the whole subplot is still creepy enough that it even overshadows what would probably otherwise be a pretty infamous sequence in its own right where the superstrong unborn fetus breaks Bella's spine, something that caused a genuine push to have the film adaptation be directed by David Cronenberg.
+Though the whole subplot is still creepy enough that it even overshadows what would probably otherwise be a pretty infamous sequence in its own right where the superstrong unborn fetus breaks Bella's spine and Edward performs a c-section with his teeth, something that caused a genuine push to have the film adaptation be directed by David Cronenberg.

 In Nursery Crime: The Big Over Easy by Jasper Fforde, Chief Inspector Spratt is constantly having to defend himself against a reputation for killing giants ("Technically, only one of them was a giant; the others were just tall.")
 Of course, his full name is Jack Spratt.
 As in 'Jack the Giant Killer', which might have something to do with it.